OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 You can use rabin2 to get the binary information.
 We'll use [r2pay-v1.0.apk](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/Android/Level_04/r2pay-v1.0.apk) as an example:

-First we take a look at the main binary for the sake of clarity.
-You'll see that `canary` and `pic` seem to not enabled (`false`).
-However, they are actually not applicable, that's why the tool shows them as `false`.
+First, take a look at the main binary.
+You'll see that `canary` and `pic` are not enabled (`false`).
+However, they are actually not applicable, which is why the tool shows them as `false`.

 ```sh
 rabin2 -I classes.dex  | grep -E "canary|pic"